3 of the Least Reliable Pickup Trucks on Consumer Reports Are Some of the Most Popular Trucks

 What are the least reliable pickup trucks?

-Consumer Reports takes all aspects into account when rating vehicles.
+Consumer Reports takes many aspects into account when rating vehicles.
 One of the metrics is predicted reliability.
 Consumer Reports explains how it comes up with these figures here:

 With that in mind, the three least reliable pickup trucks so far for 2023 are the Chevy Silverado, GMC Sierra 1500, and the Ford F-150 Hybrid.
 These three nameplates are also some of the most popular and recognizable vehicles ever made.
 So why are they so popular if they aren’t reliable?